Chao-Xi/jxazurebook/docs/az104/4rbac.md

 > For example, setting a role assignment on this user and providing them access at the **subscription level, which means they can access all of the resources inside of those subscription as well, such as a storage account here**.

-If we want to deny access specifically to just this storage account.  that's where we provide an **explicit deny, which overrules our explicit allow using a deny assignment**, and this **deny assignment will outline some denied actions for this user on the storage account.**
+If we want to <mark>deny access specifically to just this storage account.  that's where we provide an **explicit deny, which overrules our explicit allow using a deny assignment**, and this **deny assignment will outline some denied actions for this user on the storage account.**</mark>

 ### Understanding Role Definitions